250,100

 Photo by Forrest Carpenter

-For those who don't draw and don't want to stand in line without knowing if they can hunt, the state has dozens of open public hunting opportunities on management lands and conservation areas throughout the state.
+For folks who prefer not to wait in line, the state has dozens of open public hunting opportunities on management lands and conservation areas throughout the state.